aiven/aiven-docs/docs/platform/howto/disk-autoscaler.md

     disk space.

 ## How it works

-There are a few steps illustrating how disk autoscaler works:

 1. You create a disk autoscaler integration endpoint in your Aiven project setting the maximum additional storage at the same time.